 The other big portion is phonics.
 At first I don’t make him sound things out, we’re still learning and mastering the ABC sounds and until these are easy and automatic sounding lots of words out is a big chore.
 Instead, when we get to a word he misreads or doesn’t know I slowly, pointing at the letters, sound it out for him.
 We read the same book every day for weeks and weeks and weeks.
 Small children do not get bored of this.
 They love repetition and the more they read a book the more they love it.

 Memorizing and Phonics, Hand in Hand

 Another thing I do to solidify the phonics is use the Explode the Code series.
 I LOVE Explode the Code.
 It’s phonics and spelling all wrapped up in one.
 I’ve used it with all six of my boys.
 They like it; I like it.
 They learn phonics rules.
-We don’t need another spelling program.
+We don’t need another spelling program in the early grades, because Explode the Code covers it (we start more spelling in grade 2 or 3).
 The levels take my kids through fifth grade, depending on how fast or slow they do the workbooks.
 We start Explode the Code at the same time we start to read real books; roughly kindergarten, five to six years old.

 And what about that dyslexic child?
 We did the exact same thing I did with all my other kids.
 It just took longer, years longer.
 He wasn’t reading fluently until fifth grade, while my others were reading fluently by third grade or earlier.
 By fluently, I mean able to pick up a chapter book like The Boxcar Children, and read it without help and with comprehension.